rule

 Text 35

-From the interaction of the air and its bio-electricity with the glance of the Lord [of the ether] there was by the mixture of time a transformation of the material energy that created the taste [for life] in water.
+With the interaction of air and light [fire] there was, with the glance of the Lord [of the ether] mixing time with the external energy, a transformation that created water in combination with its taste.

 The interacting of the air and the glance of the Supreme with that electricity created of the time mix of the material energy the taste [of life] in water.
 (Vedabase)